github/codeql/docs/query-metadata-style-guide.md

  */
  ```

-In order to help others use your query, and to ensure that the query works correctly on LGTM.com, you should include all of the required information outlined below in the metadata, and as much of the optional information as possible.
+In order to help others use your query, and to ensure that the query works correctly on LGTM, you should include all of the required information outlined below in the metadata, and as much of the optional information as possible.
 For further information on query metadata see [Query file requirements](https://help.semmle.com/wiki/display/SD/Query+file+requirements).

 ### Query name `@name`

 You must specify an `@name` property for your query.
 This property defines the display name for the query.
 Query names should use sentence capitalization, but not include a full stop.
-Filter queries should specify the results that are excluded when you run the query.
-See the following examples for more detail:
+For example:

 *   `@name Access to variable in enclosing class`
 *   `@name Array argument size mismatch`